CAMES-Engineering/CAMES-Engineering.github.io/content/posts/bloodpressure.md

 You can add coloring to the mixture if desired.
 Mix the two silicone components.
 Pour the silicone into the mold and fill it up.
 Let it cure for 5 hours.
 Remove the cured silicone from the mold.
 Separate the caps by cutting them and you will have 36 caps.

+*This project in finished and can be ordered from [CAMES Engineering](https://cames.dk/services/3d-print/).*

 {{< figure src="/img/bloodpressure/BPhatte.jpg" title=" " >}}
 {{< figure src="/img/bloodpressure/bpprop.jpg" title=" " >}}